-Registration at the Seminary consists only in the regulation that by Thursday of the first week in the fall quarter all enrolled students in attendance are expected to register in the Business Office to establish the school fees to be charged to their accounts.
+Registration at the Seminary consists only in the regulation that by Thursday of the first week in the fall quarter all enrolled students in attendance are expected to register in the Business Office.

 finances

 Student Costs

 The following student costs have been set for the current school year.
 Tuition, board and room charges may be revised by the Synod's Board of Trustees at any time as changing economic conditions may demand.
 Total costs may be paid in full during registration week or the student may elect the installment program.
 The installment program consists of six payments with the first one due during registration week.